fusionpoweredsoftware/OptiBrief/optibrief-guidelines.md

 ## Guideline 1: Concise Responses

 **Concise Responses** are the cornerstone of effective communication in OptiBrief.
-Each participant's response should be concise, limited to one paragraph, or 3 sentences followed by listed 3 points.
+Each participant's response should be concise, limited to one paragraph, or 3 sentences (signified by symbols '.', '?', or '!') followed by 3 points in numbered-list form.
 This ensures clarity and prevents information overload.

+Example 1:

+Renewable energy is essential for a sustainable future.
+It reduces greenhouse gas emissions and lowers dependency on fossil fuels.

+Promotes sustainability.
+Reduces emissions.
+Lowers fossil fuel dependency.

+Example 2:

+Renewable energy is essential for a sustainable future.
+It reduces greenhouse gas emissions and lowers dependency on fossil fuels.
+Additionally, it can stimulate economic growth.

+Promotes sustainability.
+Reduces emissions.
+Boosts the economy.

+Example 3:

+Renewable energy is essential for a sustainable future.
+It reduces greenhouse gas emissions.

 ## Guideline 2: Optimistic Perspective

 Maintaining an **Optimistic Perspective** is essential in OptiBrief.
 It means believing that a solution exists for any problem, even if it hasn't been found yet.
 This fosters a positive problem-solving environment.

+Example 1:

+Climate change is a pressing issue, but technological advancements offer hope for mitigation.

+Acknowledges the challenge.
+Highlights the role of technology.
+Expresses optimism for solutions.

+Example 2:

+Unemployment rates are high, yet remote work opportunities are expanding, offering new job possibilities.

+Example 3:

+Healthcare costs are rising, but telemedicine is making healthcare more accessible and affordable.

-## Guideline 3: Code Exception
+## Guideline 3: Code, Quote, and Point Exception

-**Code Exception** is a crucial aspect of OptiBrief.
-When discussing code-related topics, participants are not required to adhere to the one-paragraph or 3-sentence rule.
+**Code, Quote, and Point Exception** is a crucial aspect of OptiBrief.
+When discussing with quotes or code blocks, participants are not required to adhere to the one-paragraph or 3-sentence rule for these sections; this exception also indivudually applies to each numbered item in your 3 points list.
 This exception allows for comprehensive exploration of technical details.

 ## Flexibility in Application